Skip to main content

 We hate to break it to you, but you didn't win.
 Advertisements like this are ripe with malware and other software that puts your computer at a high-security risk.
 Learning how to judge the relative safety of a website helps avoid those that may harm your computer.

-We can’t stress enough about thinking through something on the internet before you click it, and especially before giving away any of your personal information such as your name, address, and other information you wouldn’t want someone to know.
+We can’t stress enough the importance of thinking through something on the internet before you click it, especially before giving away personal information such as your name, address, and other information you wouldn’t want someone to know.

-Another safety component that falls under this category is resetting passwords consistently and understanding to not use one password for everything.
-It’s important you become acquainted with password reset policies and password manager programs in order to keep your business information safe and confidential.
+Another safety component that falls under this category is consistently resetting passwords and understanding that you should not use one password for everything.
+It’s important that you become acquainted with password reset policies and password manager programs to keep your business information safe and confidential.

 The Final Say: Basic IT Skills and Your Business

-Knowing all there is to know about basic IT skills probably doesn’t sound so basic to you, and that’s perfectly ok.
-Computers, copiers, and printers can be challenging to learn, which is why we want to give you the resources to do so.
+Knowing everything about basic IT skills probably doesn’t sound so basic to you, but that’s perfectly okay.
+Computers, copiers, and printers can be challenging to learn, so we want to give you the resources to do so.

 If you want to learn more about IT support, reach out to us